ims-systems-00/ims-kb/docs/General Information/11 - CRM/add_cus.md

 In order to manage a Customer's invoices, click on the eye icon under the `Actions` field, and then navigate to the `Invoices` tab.
 Here you will find sub-tabs to create invoices and manage existing ones.

+You can view more information about raising and managing invoices [here][Invoice].

 #### Managing Incidents

 In order to manage a Customer's incidents, click on the eye icon under the `Actions` field, and then navigate to the `Manage incidents` tab.
 Here you will find sub-tabs to create incidents, manage existing ones or export the incidents in CSV format.

+You can view more information about the Incident Management module [here][Inc].

 [CRM]: #managing-a-customer
+[Invoice]: ./invoice
+[Inc]: ../Incident%20Management/raising_incidents